polljoy/polljoy-Unity/README.md

 Questions? - email help@polljoy.com and one of our devs will assist!

-# The polljoy Admin Console
+#Web console
-Polls are created and managed through a simple web interface - https://admin.polljoy.com
+Polls are created and managed through our web interface - https://admin.polljoy.com

-# Setup your Unity Project
+#Steps
 1. Download `Dist` folder to your local drive
 2. Import polljoy_SDK.unitypackage
-3. Import NGUI package (if you have not. polljoy SDK requires NGUI 2)
+3. Import NGUI package (if you haven't already. polljoy SDK requires NGUI 2)

-### Implement polljoy in Project
+###Implement polljoy in the project

 polljoy works in the background to avoid interruption to your app’s main thread.

- polljoy requires each app to start a session and obtain the **Session ID** for all communications to the API.
-To have best performance and integration, we recommend registering the session at application startup.
-You’ll need your **App ID** (they are available in the web [admin panel](https://admin.polljoy.com/applications/app)
+Each app starts a session and gets the **Session ID** for all communications to the API.
+To have best performance and integration, we recommend registering the session at startup.
+You’ll need your **App ID** (found in the web [admin panel](https://admin.polljoy.com/applications/app)

  To start a session:
  1. On Application Start, call: